Kitware/CMake/Help/guide/tutorial/Adding Export Configuration.rst

 The first step is to update our :command:`install(TARGETS)` commands to not only specify a ``DESTINATION`` but also an ``EXPORT``.
-The ``EXPORT`` keyword generates and installs a CMake file containing code to import all targets listed in the install command from the installation tree.
+The ``EXPORT`` keyword generates a CMake file containing code to import all targets listed in the install command from the installation tree.
 So let's go ahead and explicitly ``EXPORT`` the ``MathFunctions`` library by updating the ``install`` command in ``MathFunctions/CMakeLists.txt`` to look like:

 .. literalinclude:: Complete/MathFunctions/CMakeLists.txt
   :caption: MathFunctions/CMakeLists.txt